epirus-io/epirus-cli/README.rst

 About
 =====
 The Epirus command line tools enable developers to interact with blockchains more easily.
-The Epirus command line tools allow allow you to use some of the key functionality of Epirus from your terminal, including:
+The Epirus command line tools allow allow you to use some of the key functionality of Epirus using Web3j from your terminal, including:

 * New project creation
 * Project creation from existing Solidity code